PNPI | PNPI Explorer | Tutorials | Data & Methodology | Blog | FAQ | Feedback

 No. Our data only includes loan information for the federal student loan programs.

 To learn more about our methodology, data sources, code, and data files, consult our Data & Methodology page.
-For a guide to frequently asked questions, consult our FAQ page.
-If you have questions, comments, or suggestions please email us.
+If you have questions, comments, or suggestions, please email us.

 If you choose to download a report you will have the option to do so as an image, crosstab, PDF, PowerPoint, or in a Tableau Workbook.
 These options allow you to display the data in different ways, share it in different formats, and, in some cases, easily transfer it to your own research.